What is "Gameschooling?"

 Gameschooling can be defined as using games for learning or education, and it often refers to using games specifically as a homeschool method or using games in/as homeschool curriculum.
 Simply put, Gameschooling means playing to learn.

 Do I have to be a homeschooler to attend GameSchoolCon?

 No, you do not have to be a homeschooler to attend GameSchoolCon!
 Gameschooling is for all families, and so is GameSchoolCon!
-We welcome families who are persuing any educational path that works for their children.
+We welcome families who are pursuing any educational path that works for their children.

 Do I have to be a "Gameschooler" to attend GameSchoolCon?

 You might be a Gameschooler already!
-If you and your kids ever learn through play, or if you're interested in bringing more FUN into your homeschool days, classroom, or weekends, GameSchoolCon is probably for you!
+If you and your kids ever learn through play, or if you're interested in bringing more FUN into your classroom, homeschool days, or weekends, GameSchoolCon is probably for you!

-Where can I learn more about GameSchooling?
+Where can I learn more about Gameschooling?

 Who/What is Gamerunner?

 Gamerunner is a unique program that facilitates board gaming, role playing games, and crafty making in a friendly environment.
 All of our classes are held in Long Beach, California in our home-based game room and workshop.

 In our board gaming classes, students play a variety of games, all selected to engage young minds in a different way each week.
 In our role playing classes, students create characters in a grand choose-your-own adventure story, facing challenges, overcoming obstacles, and becoming legends as a team.